farhadggu/re-svgify/README.md

 ---

-🚀 **Transform & customize your icons effortlessly with re-svg!** 🎨💡
+🚀 **Transform & customize your icons effortlessly with re-svgify!** 🎨💡